-Covered California and ACA related questions from consumers, employers and agents are answered by Phil Daigle with the best information available at the time.
-Archived entries may no longer be accurate as the ACA and Covered California knowledge-base is evolving quickly.
+Covered California and Obamacare related questions from consumers, employers and agents are answered by Phil Daigle with the best information available at the time.
+Archived entries may no longer be accurate as the Covered California and Obamacare knowledge-base is evolving quickly.
 TO REQUEST A PERSONAL RESPONSE INCLUDE EMAIL ADDRESS.

 Question: My husband recently changed jobs, and his new employer states that if my employer offers a group plan and I am eligible than I can not be on his plan, because of a “life change” I can enroll in my company’s plan but he and the kids can be on his plan….is this actually legal?

 Question: Who is primary when there is adult dependent on both parents policy and parents are divorced?

 Answer: Coordination of Benefit Rules were codified by the National Association of Insurance Commissioner in 1986 and each state uses this model with some modifications.
 The rules cover how the primary payer is determined when an insured employee or dependent has double coverage.
 To determine who pays first on dependent children’s claims, the plan covering the parent whose birthday is earlier in the calendar year is primary.

 Question: I have an employee in Pennsylvania that is recently divorced and was covered under his spouse’s policy.
 He is currently uninsured and wants to choose the “opt out incentive” and remain uninsured.
 Are there any legal consequences to this or does he have to accept the coverage since he is uninsured?